Airtable Electronic Signature: Complete Setup Guide

 TypeFlow native e-signature feature

-How TypeFlow Combines Generation and Signature
+How TypeFlow Combines Document Generation and E-Signature

 The traditional workflow requires three separate systems: a document generator, an automation platform to connect them, and a signature tool.
 TypeFlow consolidates this into a single flow.

 You build your template in Google Docs and add placeholders for both Airtable data and signature fields.
-These look like {{e-signature.signature_1}} for a signature, {{e-signature.text_1_name}} for a text input, or {{e-signature.date_1}} for a date picker.
+These look like {{e-signature.signature_1}} for a signature, {{e-signature.text_1}} for a text input, or {{e-signature.date_1}} for a date picker.
 When the document is generated, TypeFlow detects these placeholders, creates a signing session, and automatically sends invitations to your signers.

 Everything happens within your existing Airtable automation.
 One trigger, one action, one platform.